-This is not the case with Krakow.
-The historic city centre is lively on Christmas Day and Boxing Day, its transport system is running and many of its restaurants open.
+This is not the case with Kraków.
+Its historic city centre is lively on Christmas Day and Boxing Day, its transport system is running and many of its restaurants are open.

 Whilst not all restaurants will be open on Christmas Day and Boxing Day, I didn’t struggle to find somewhere to eat, and you can always refuel at one of the city’s Christmas markets.
 And that’s not a hardship!

-As the capital of the General Government during the German occupation, unlike many Polish cities, Kraków made it through World War II with barely a scratch.
+As the capital of the General Government during the German occupation, unlike many cities in Poland, Kraków made it through World War II with barely a scratch.

 Picture a perfectly preserved historic centre featuring majestic squares lined with Gothic and Renaissance buildings.
 Add to this horses pulling carriages, clip-clopping across its cobblestones, and you’ll have the measure of the place.

-Although there is plenty to keep you occupied within the city itself, it is easy to take day trips from Krakow over the festive period.
-I visited the Wieliczka Salt Mine on Boxing Day and visited Auschwitz a few days later.
+Although there is plenty to keep you occupied within the city itself, it is easy to take day trips from Kraków over the festive period.
+I visited the Wieliczka Salt Mine on Boxing Day and Auschwitz a few days later.